ryanchee/Tipster/README.md

 Describe any challenges encountered while building the app.
 Small bugs here and there...
-1. Typing non numeric characters.
+1. I am on Xcode 7.2 (Swift 2.2.x) so some syntax confusion with NSNotification.
-2. Keeping the UI updated with every computation in background (Pickerview when selecting a segment, Segmented Control on random tip).
+2. Typing non numeric characters.
-3. Trying to register the app for notification of close/open in order to check NSDates
+3. Keeping the UI updated with every computation in background (Pickerview when selecting a segment, Segmented Control on random tip).
-4. Getting used to swift syntax.
+4. Trying to register the app for notification of close/open in order to check NSDates
 5. Passing data in segue and back.

 ## License